Description

 Each of Amanusa's suites is tucked behind a mossy stone wall to ensure privacy and incorporates Balinese design with a contemporary edge.
 Every conceivable comfort and convenience has been considered from sunken baths to four poster beds with white drapes and soothing palettes of cream, beige and honey.
 All suites have a private tropical courtyard garden perfect for romantic alfresco dining and several have a private swimming pool.

-Amanusa's Beach Club is set on a idyllic private beach of pristine powdery white sand dotted with comfy bales, perfect for escaping the sun, enjoying a drink or snack or even a private sunrise breakfast.
-The coral reef that fringes the beach provides a safe lagoon for swimming and watersports and the beach club is also a fabulous setting for beach barbeques.
+Amanusa's Beach Club is set on an idyllic private beach of pristine powdery white sand dotted with comfy bales, perfect for escaping the sun, enjoying a drink or snack or even a private sunrise breakfast.
+The coral reef that fringes the beach provides a safe lagoon for swimming and watersports and the beach club is also a fabulous setting for beach barbecues.

 Amanusa is an ideal spot for golf lovers as the adjacent Bali Golf and Country Club has one of Asia's top five courses and Amanusa guests can enjoy the resplendent coastal setting and the facilities there.
 Other ways to pass the time include fabulous spa treatments using organic local products including the two hour Balinese lulur body scrub, a traditional exfoliation and body polish treatment which concludes with a Balinese massage and luxurious herbal bath.